 When the SSA determines you are consistently earning over SGA, you will receive your SSDI benefit check for that month and two more months.
-This is called the Grace Period.
+The SSA refers to these months as the Grace Period.

 During the remainder of the 36 months, you will be entitled to your SSDI check when your gross earnings are below SGA.
-The SGA amount changes annually, so it is important to stay informed about SGA earnings limits.
-But remember, no matter how much you earn, if your disability causes you to stop working or reduce your wages below SGA during the EPE, your benefit check will start again when you notify your local SSA office of the wage change.
+The SGA amount changes annually, so it is important to keep informed about SGA earnings limits.
+But remember, no matter how much you are earning, if your disability causes you to either stop working or reduce your earnings below SGA during the EPE, your benefit check will start again when you notify your local SSA office of the change in your wages.